-The autofocus of this baby is where it really shines.
+The autofocus of this lens is where it really shines.

 You can put it in the most challenging of settings, even in a candlelit room, focus on something with very little contrast and it’ll still lock focus.
-Most lenses need a large amount of contrast to be able to lock into focus, so it really is amazing that the 24 70mm Nikon can do it with such ease.
+Most lenses need a large amount of contrast to be able to lock into focus and it feels like this lens doesn’t need as much.

-If Nikon could put the focusing ability of the Nikon 24 70 2.8 in some of their f/1.4 prime lenses, I would be like a kid in a candy store.
-I would buy that in a heartbeat.
+If Nikon could put the focusing ability of the Nikon 24 70 2.8 in some of their f/1.4 prime lenses that would be great.
 But I think due to the way those wider aperture primes are designed, it’s harder to get them to focus as fast as a Nikon zoom lens with an aperture of “only” f/2.8.

 It doesn’t offer the creamy smooth bokeh of Nikon’s 85mm lenses, for example.
 The Nikon 24-70’s f/2.8 constant aperture is large for Nikon zoom lenses but it still does not have the same subject-isolating capabilities that the wider f/1.4 lenses have.

-And due to its aspherical element, the bokeh of the Nikon 24 70 2.8 is outlined by harsh dark lines that aren’t necessarily distracting, but are simply less pretty than the bokeh balls of other lenses more traditionally known for portraiture.
+Due to its aspherical element, the bokeh of the Nikon 24 70 2.8 can have some harsh dark outlines that aren’t necessarily distracting, but it’s just not as smooth as the bokeh balls of other lenses more traditionally known for portraiture.

 As far as portraiture goes, I would buy this lens expecting good results but there are better options for that specific purpose.